Let's delve into the use case we previously discussed.

 - Welcome and IVR message (decision point - no green box)

-- Waiting music (many green boxes but they will all link to the same audio file)
+- Waiting music (multiple green boxes, but all linked to the same audio file)

 - Apology message (green box)

-In this version, you can recycle the same prompt for the After hours and Holidays message as well as the waiting music in different places.
+In this version, you can reuse the same prompt for both the After hours and Holidays message.
+The same goes for the the waiting music prompt which can be used in different queues.

 - Holiday message